dlubal-software/RFEM_Python_Client/UnitTests/README.md

 ### Step by step
 1) Open RFEM 6 application.
 Check if there are no opened dialogues in RFEM and server port range under *Options-Web Services* corresponds to the one set in initModel.
 2) Run whole `.\UnitTests` folder.
 This ensure maximum scope.
 Execution is independent of current working directory.
-Pytest has many parameters it can be runned with refer to help via `pytest -h` or documentation.
+Pytest has many parameters it can be runned with.
+Refer to help via `pytest -h` or documentation.
 Ensure that all tests are either passed or skipped.
 ```
 > pytest --tb=no .\RFEM_Python_Client\UnitTests
 ```